Local SEO Advanced Updated 2026-03-22

 It reduced it significantly for mobile searches and location-specific queries.
 For broad city-name searches on desktop, some centroid bias remains.
 The update made results more personalized to each searcher’s actual location.

-Want to boost your local visibility regardless of location? theStacc publishes targeted blog content and GBP posts automatically — building the prominence signals that overcome distance disadvantages.
+Want to boost your local visibility regardless of location? theStacc publishes targeted blog content and GBP posts automatically.
+Building the prominence signals that overcome distance disadvantages.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime